SocietyForArtisticResearch/rc-pandoc-help/03-tools.md

 ![context menu location](images/position-context-menu.png "context menu location")
 </div>

 The context menu of a tool is reached by clicking on the menu icon (see below), or right clicking (Apple: CTRL+click) inside a tool.
+The only exeption is the text tool, see text tool.

 ![context menu](images/context-menu.png "context menu")